Check our COVID-19 Guide for updates on Library services and resources.

 Visit the links below for more information on additional services and resources available to students.

 Academic Advising can help you make informed decisions about your educational goals.
 Get information about entering your program, planning your courses, and graduating successfully.

-The Counselling and Career Centre is available free of charge for confidential counselling to help you manage stress or other mental health issues.
-You can also talk about careers or develop your resume.
+Counselling Services offers free confidential counselling to help you manage stress or other mental health issues.

 The Health, Safety and Wellness Centre provides health care; health, safety, and wellness information and education; health counselling and referrals; emergency and first aid; and full clinic services.

 The Library provides library and computer services.
 A number of computers have adaptive technology installed; specifically Zoomtext (a magnifying program with voice output), TextHelp Read and Write (a program that has speech output, audio spell-checker and word predication features), and Open Book Unbound.

 Residence at RDC offers a variety of housing options for students including barrier-free accommodations.

 The Student Connect Centre can assist you in making informed decisions about funding your education, including information about student loans, grants, awards, scholarships, and bursaries.
 Student Funding and Awards also provides additional financial or support services to students such as emergency funding, food vouchers, bus passes, food bank referrals, book deferrals, tuition deferrals, and budgeting information.